-President's Scholars are those students who, in the current academic year, have cumulative GPAs in the top 1 percent of their respective school or college class.
+President's Scholars are those students who, in the current academic year, have cumulative GPAs in the top 1 percent of their respective college class.
 GPA is calculated by existing University policy.

 NOTE: Individual study majors will be computed with the College of Arts and Humanities majors.

 The following conditions must be met in order to be considered for graduation with distinction: